Ancient roots: fertility festivals and pagan beginnings

-Who Was St. Valentine?
+Who was St. Valentine?

-Love, Rituals, and the Role of Plants
+Love, rituals, and the role of plants

 Throughout history, herbs and plants have played a role in expressing love, strengthening the heart, and deepening human connection.
 Some were used as love charms, others as medicinal support for the emotional and physical heart.